JarryShaw/PyPCAPKit/docs/source/pep.rst

   count towards the schema's length.
 Both have to be fixed for this option to parse, which is why the half-fix was reverted rather than shipped;
   ``test_mh_cga_parameters_option_is_unparsable_upstream`` pins the current behaviour so the day it starts working is visible.
+This option is also what makes the whole :attr:`~pcapkit.protocols.internet.mh.MH.__extension__` registry unreachable, since it is the only carrier a CGA extension has -- fixing it turns four ``EXPECTED_FAILURES`` entries green at once.
 * **Payloads that belong to another protocol** are carried opaquely for now.
 The multicast options (54, 56, 57, 60 and 61) embed :rfc:`3810` MLD or :rfc:`3376`
   IGMP address records, and the traffic selectors of :rfc:`6089` and :rfc:`7222`